 Types of fiber

 There are two types of fiber – soluble and insoluble.
-Soluble fiber can be digested by your body.
-It may help reduce the amount of cholesterol in your blood.
-If you are suffering from diarrhea, increase your amount of soluble fiber.
+Soluble fibers can be digested by your body.
+They may help reduce the amount of cholesterol in your blood.
+If you are suffering from diarrhea, increase your amount of soluble fiber intake.
 You can do so by eating fruits such as apple, breads such as rye, and legumes such as lentil.
 These help soften your stools and make them easier to pass.
 Insoluble fiber can’t be digested.
 It passes through your gut without being broken down and helps other foods move through your digestive system more easily.
 Insoluble fiber keeps your bowels healthy and helps prevent digestive problems.
 If you have diarrhea, you should limit the amount of insoluble fiber in your diet.
 Examples include whole wheat bread, cereals, nuts and seeds.
 Eating foods rich in fiber will make you feel fuller, and thus control your appetite.
 This is helpful if you are trying to lose weight or staying trim.

 - Prunes – Contains 7.7 gram per cup.
 Prunes and their juice contain mild laxatives.

 - Pear – Contains 5.1 grams per cup